2023 Best Communication & Journalism Schools in Washington

 On average, communication and journalism graduates from UW Seattle take out $16,680 in student loans while working on their degree.
 This translates to an average monthly loan payment of $224, based on a 10-year repayment plan.

-The excellent programs at University of Washington - Tacoma Campus helped the school earn the #2 place on this year’s ranking of the best communication and journalism schools in Washington.
-Located in the medium-sized city of Tacoma, UW Tacoma is a public college with a moderately-sized student population.
+Out of the 13 schools in Washington that were part of this year’s ranking, University of Washington - Tacoma Campus landed the # 2 spot on the list.
+Located in the city of Tacoma, UW Tacoma is a public college with a medium-sized student population.

 After completing their degree, communication and journalism graduates from UW Tacoma carry an average student debtload of $16,680.
 This translates to an average monthly loan payment of $224, based on a 10-year repayment plan.